ipzero209/Valkyrie/README.md

     send logs to.

 To change your query processes, make the appropriate change to the conf file then restart the service ('sudo service valkyrie restart').
+###The conf file comes with one example line.
+Please change or remove this line when setting up Valkyrie.

 ## Ongoing Operations